mynameisfho/My-Data-Analyst-Portofolio/Analyzing World Cup Data/README.md

 ### Data:
 These of data are available: ['results.csv'](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Analyzing%20World%20Cup%20Data/results.csv); ['shootouts.csv'](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Analyzing%20World%20Cup%20Data/shootouts.csv); and ['winners.csv'](https://github.com/mynameisfho/My-Data-Analyst-Portofolio/blob/main/Analyzing%20World%20Cup%20Data/winners.csv).

-The `results.csv` includes the following columns:
+`results.csv` includes the following columns:
--   `date` - the date of the match
+- `date` - date of the match
 - `home_team` - the name of the home team
 - `away_team` - the name of the away team
--   `home_score` - the final score for the home team, including extra time but excluding penalty shootouts
+- `home_score` - full-time home team score including extra time, not including penalty-shootouts
--   `away_score` - the final score for the away team, including extra time but excluding penalty shootouts
+- `away_score` - full-time away team score including extra time, not including penalty-shootouts
 - `tournament` - the name of the tournament
--   `city` - the name of the city/town/administrative unit where the match took place
+- `city` - the name of the city/town/administrative unit where the match was played
--   `country` - the country where the match was played
+- `country` - the name of the country where the match was played
--   `neutral` - TRUE/FALSE column indicating whether the match was held at a neutral venue
+- `neutral` - TRUE/FALSE column indicating whether the match was played at a neutral venue

 `shootouts.csv` includes the following columns:
--   `date` - the date of the match
+- `date` - date of the match
 - `home_team` - the name of the home team
 - `away_team` - the name of the away team
+- `winner` - winner of the penalty-shootout
--   `winner` - the team that won the penalty shootout
+- `first_shooter` - the team that went first in the shootout

+`goalscorers.csv` includes the following columns:
+- `date` - date of the match
+- `home_team` - the name of the home team
+- `away_team` - the name of the away team
+- `team` - name of the team scoring the goal
+- `scorer` - name of the player scoring the goal
+- `own_goal` - whether the goal was an own-goal
+- `penalty` - whether the goal was a penalty

 Note on Team and Country Names: For the home and away teams, the *current* name has been used.
 For example, a match in 1882 featuring a team called Ireland against England is labeled as Northern Ireland in this dataset, as they are the successors of that team.
 This approach helps to track the history and statistics of teams more easily.